mbleigh/mbleigh.dev/src/content/post/ai-data-filter/index.md

 A few things to note about the prompt:

-- Since I've already initialized the `googleAI` plugin I can reference the Gemini 1.5 Flash model just using its name.
+- Since I've already initialized the `googleAI` plugin I can use the Gemini 1.5 Flash model by name.
-- I don't need to specify the exact output schema, Genkit takes care of that for me since I provided an output schema in the frontmatter of the prompt.
+- I don't need to describe the output schema in the prompt.
+Genkit takes care of that for me since I provided a named schema in the frontmatter of the prompt.
 - If present, I provide the existing filter the user has selected (rendered as JSON) so that the LLM can refine a search as well as start from scratch.
 - I've added hints to help the LLM understand specific scenarios that I ran into while testing.
 You should expect prompts to evolve over time as you run into edge cases.
 Including high-quality examples is another great way to improve quality.